Joseph-Burke/Adventure-Quest/README.md

 3. Perhaps a reusable 'soliloquoy'/muttering/wondering/thinking activity should be available to the hero.

+Note: Creating classes for different types of speech might not be entirely appropriate.
+Most of these objects do not need to access any methods.
+Consider using hashes, perhaps belonging to a single "Speech" class.

 ## Character Speech

 Every character will have, for example, a #greet method.